marcelduin/Micrio.Blogpost.wasm-v3/README.md

 ## 7.2.
 The testing process

-Before we go to the results, these are some general things I've learned in the bencharking and subsequent optimization process.
+Before we go to the results, these are some general things I've learned in the benchmarking and subsequent optimization process.

 **Tip 1: if you can, make the benchmark as quick and meaningful as possible**

 Since I was using my work laptop for benchmarking, and I made the benchmark test tour *2 whole minutes long* (which is too *short* to leave it running and come back later, but too *long* to wait it out), especially since I wasn't multitasking during the benchmarks, I *really* wished I made the benchmark at least 50% shorter.
-But since I already had a lot of results when I realised this, I didn't want to blemish them by changing the tour halfway, or by redoing them all.
+But since I already had a lot of results when I realized this, I didn't want to blemish them by changing the tour halfway, or by redoing them all.

 So I stuck with the 2:00 tour.
 I can still dream every frame.